lchavez037/learn-to-code/README.md

 ### [EdX](https://www.edx.org/)
 Info taken from [About page](https://www.edx.org/about-us).
-> Increase access to high-quality education for everyone, everywhere
+> Increase access to high-quality education for everyone, everywhere.
-> Enhance teaching and learning on campus and online
+> Enhance teaching and learning on campus and online.
-> Advance teaching and learning through research
+> Advance teaching and learning through research.
 > At edX, we take our mission of increasing global access to quality education seriously.
 We connect learners to the best universities and institutions from around the world.
 Join us!

 ### [Udacity](https://www.udacity.com/)
 Info taken from [About page](https://www.udacity.com/us).
 > Udacity is where lifelong learners come to learn the skills they need, to land the jobs they want, to build the lives they deserve.

 ---

 ## Projects and blogs for Makers